abu-compbio/netcentric/README.md

 The main source code for the evaluation ME Tests.
 In the main article it was discussed under the section "ME Evaluations Based on Defined Metrics".
 This analysis code were also used in the section "Robustness Analysis of Evaluations Based on Defined Metrics". robustness_iterations value is given as parameter i: number of iteration in the code.

-As output, you get tables with all analysis results in NetCentric/ME_results To generate the algorithm for the given input, the following script should be run (c: cancer type, t: threshold, i: number of iteration, m: methods, p: p_value threshold, -ni: network index file, -e:network edge file, -r: Reference cancer genes)
+As output, you get tables with all analysis results in NetCentric/ME_results.
+To generate the algorithm for the given input, the following script should run
+(c: cancer type, t: threshold, i: number of iteration, m: methods, p: p_value threshold, -ni: network index file, -e:network edge file, -r: Reference cancer genes)

 ```bash